 A couple of years ago when I was having strong thoughts of suicide, I had come up with a plan of overdosing on fentanyl.
 I went down to skid row intending to buy some, but was put off by the presence of so many first responders; I hadn’t realized it was just after welfare cheque day, which is always accompanied by a spike in overdoses and resultant throngs of emergency personnel.
 I didn’t try again, thinking that even though there are all these people that are buying heroin and unintentionally killing themselves, it would be just my luck that I’d try to buy fentanyl and end up just getting garbage that would only make me sick.
 It makes me wonder, though, how many apparently accidental opioid overdoses may actually be suicides.

 From the regular heroin user to the one-off experimenter to the suicidal mentally ill person, illicit opioids are playing with fire.
-There is help.
+There is help, and the opioid epidemic does not have to continue.
 Don’t be the next statistic.